StevenTammen/bibledocs.org/content/site/subject-index/_index.md

 tags: []
 subsection: meta
 weight: 30
+summary: >-
+   This page contains links to places (full pages and subsections of pages) where I address specific subjects.
+If you want to see if this site discusses some specific subject, this would be the place to check.
 ---

 While the static site generator I use ([Hugo](https://gohugo.io/)) as well as others allow for content organization at the page level via tags, I find this unsatisfactory.
 Instead, I want to be able to categorize content at the level of headings on pages.